servicetitan/Stl.Fusion.Samples/docs/tutorial/Part05.md

 x
 ```

-As you see, `KeepAliveTime` does exactly what's expected:
+As you see, `MinCacheDuration` does exactly what's expected:

 - It holds a strong reference to the output of `Combine` for 0.3 seconds,
   so the output of `Combine("a", "b")` gets cached for 0.3s